yymao/adstex/README.md

 - `adstex` recognizes all variants of the `\cite` commands, and works with various styles of citation keys.
-  For example, `adstex` would work with all of the following:
+  For example, `adstex` would work with all the following:
   ```tex
   \citet{1705.03888}
   \citep[e.g.,][]{Mao:2015, White2018}